MR GARY NORTON

 Mr Squire obtained a Bachelors of Technology: Sport and Exercise Technology Degree from the Tshwane University of Technology.
 He has a Diploma in Theology from Baptist Theological College and a Post Graduate Certificate in Education from the University of Johannesburg.
-He joined the Marist Brothers Linmeyer family in January 2017, having had 7 years of teaching experience.
-He presently teaches Grades 8 & 9 Technology although he has also taught Physical Education, Business Studies and EMS is the past.
-He promotes the fact that hard work always pays off and that his students should never give up, that if a task is hard to complete, they should not walk away from it but rather face it head on.
+He joined the Marist Brothers Linmeyer family in January 2017, having had 8 years of teaching experience.
+He is presently teaching Grades 8 and 9 Technology although he has also taught Physical Education, Business Studies and EMS is the past.
+He promotes the fact that hard work always pays off and that his students should never give up, that if a task is hard to complete, that they should not walk away from it but rather face it head on.

 MRS SAMANTHA PERRY

 Information Technology Coordinator, Introduction to CAT and Computer Educator

 Mrs Perry obtained a National Diploma Information Technology from UNISA.
-She has 16 years of teaching experience and she joined Marist Brothers Linmeyer in January of 2016.
-She is currently teaching Grades 8 and 9 Introduction to CAT and Grades 10, 11 and 12 Digital Citizenship and Computer Literacy, although she has had experience teaching Information Technology, Computer Programming and CAT in the past.
+She has 17 years of teaching experience and she joined Marist Brothers Linmeyer in January of 2016.
+She is currently teaching Grades 8 and 9 an Introduction to CAT and Grades 10, 11 and 12 Digital Citizenship and Computer Literacy, although she has had experience teaching Information Technology, Computer Programming and CAT in the past.
 She promotes independence in her students’ learning and aims to show them that there are many other ways of learning, not just a teacher standing in front of a classroom.
 With technology, she believes that there is no excuse that something is not understood, since, someone, somewhere in the world will be able to break down that barrier.

 Mrs Perry enjoys being outdoors, whether it be Walking, Hiking, Running or Mountain Biking.
 Her favourite quote is by Ken Robinson, “Human communities depend upon a diversity of talent not a singular conception of ability”.
 Mrs Perry is inspired by the challenge to change the sceptic’s point of view towards technology in Education.
 A fact that not many people may know about Mrs Perry is that she can be just as fearful of technology and that keeping on top of all the developments is a challenge.